KDitsa/Real-Time-Vehicle-Monitor/Report.md

 #### 3. Resource Cleanup in Docker
 - **Problem**: Try-finally and signal handling for graceful shutdown don't execute as expected inside Docker.
 - **Status**: Still unresolved.
 Docker likely terminates processes too quickly for cleanup logic to run.
 Need deeper investigation.
+> Solution Identified: Discovered that Docker sends a SIGTERM followed by a SIGKILL if the container doesn’t stop gracefully.
+While the application’s custom cleanup code was not triggered, Docker ensures containers are forcefully terminated to avoid indefinite hanging.
+For more reliable shutdowns, signal handling can be explicitly implemented within the application code to capture termination signals and perform cleanup before exiting.

 ---